iDubok/react-native-incoming-call/README.md

 > React Native module to display custom incoming call activity, best result when using with firebase background messaging.
 Only for Android since iOS we have VoIP.

+## Fork note
+It's a fork of the most supported version of react-native-incoming-call originally created by @bkdev98 and improved by @icc-guerrero created to introduce some customizations and make the latest version available on npm since the author has no enough time to release the changes.
+Later, when it is good enough, it could be merged into the original repo.

 Yes I heard you could use **self managed ConnectionService** thing.
 But since I'm not an Android expert, this is a solution I found acceptable.

 You could also wait for [this feature request](https://github.com/react-native-webrtc/react-native-callkeep/issues/43) from `react-native-callkeep` to be resolved and have an easier life.